 While many of us, myself included, may have the desire and intention to minimize our added sugar intake, the biggest challenge — as Sacha himself experienced — is that it is everywhere.
-From processed foods, to drinks, to even condiments, everything seems to be made more flavourful through added sugar, and in most cases in very large quantities.
+From processed foods, to drinks, to even condiments, everything seems to be made more flavourful through added sugar, and in most cases in very large quantities of it.

 (One thing that is important to clarify is that added sugar does not include fruits, which can often be quite high in sugar content.
 Unlike refined sugars, fruits contain within them the dietary fiber necessary to properly digest their sugar, and therefore do not have the same effect on your body.)

-While the battle against added sugar in so much of what we have available to us may seem like an uphill battle, the more of us who shift our consumption away from it, the more the market is pressured to shift along with us, ultimately making their avoidance easier in the long run.
+While the battle against the sugar added into so much of what we have available to us may seem like an uphill battle, the more of us who shift our consumption away from it, the more the market will be pressured to shift along with us, ultimately making its avoidance easier in the long run.

 And the easiest way to avoid added sugars?
 Prepare your meals at home using whole foods ingredients.
 Doing so will soon become just as habitual as your old ways of eating, but significantly more rewarding.
 Your body, your tastebuds, and your wallet will thank you!